 2. Self-insured Retention

 Most policies purchased by small businesses do not include a self-insured retention.
 Two exceptions are umbrella and errors and omissions policies.
-Many umbrellas contain an SIR that applies to claims covered by the umbrella but not by underlying insurance.
+Some umbrellas contain an SIR that applies to claims covered by the umbrella but not by underlying insurance.
 An example is a claim alleging mental anguish that is covered by your umbrella but not by your general liability policy.
-The SIR typically applies to damages only (not claims expenses).
+An umbrella SIR typically applies to damages only (not claims expenses).

-Many errors and omissions liability policies include an SIR.
-The SIR may apply to damages only or to both damages and claims expenses.
+Self-insured retentions are common in errors and omissions liability policies.
+They may apply to damages only or to both damages and claims expenses.

 3. Group Self-insurance

 Some states permit small and medium-sized employers to self-insure their workers compensation obligations on a group basis.
-This allows smaller firms to obtain many of the benefits of self-insurance.
-State laws determine the minimum requirements for a group self-insurance program.
-Typically, employers in a self-insured group must operate similar types of businesses.
+Typically, all members of a self-insured group must operate similar types of businesses.
+Group members pay premiums to cover losses, legal fees, and administrative expenses.
+If premiums exceed losses and expenses, members share the surplus as dividends.
+If losses and expenses exceed the premiums collected, members must cover the shortfall.
 To learn whether group self-insurance is an option in your state, consult your insurance agent or state insurance department.